 Near-death experiences (NDE) are one of the reasons why belief in the reality of a human soul, the reality of a life after death, and the reality of supernatural entities such as gods, angels, and demons have persisted throughout all known history.
 They are the ostensibly wondrous core of human experiences underpinning belief in a separable human soul, the fundaments of nearly all religions, and ostensible proof of the reality of the preachings of their prophets.
 After all, no belief survives thousands of years without repeated “proof”, and reports of “unexplained” wondrous experiences such as near-death experiences are ostenstibly just such “proof” (see the book: The Unholy Legacy of Abraham).

 Interested readers can read careful analyses of famous near-death experiences, such as the experience of “Pam Reynolds”, the “Denture Man”, the Sam Parnia “AWARE study”, the “Eben Alexander NDE”, etc, etc, at this website (see: Near Death Experiences).

-Raymond Moody was the first to clearly classify and define the nature of near-death experiences in a book published during 1976 called “Life after Life”.
+Raymond Moody was the first to clearly classify and define the nature, and various features of of near-death experiences in a book published during 1976 called “Life after Life”.
 He defined ten components of the near-death experience, which he also described as occurring in the following sequence:

 Subsequent analysis revealed that not all those reporting near-death experiences actually undergoes each of these components.
 Pim van Lommel published an analysis of the relative frequencies of each of these components in 62 out of 344 prospectively studied cardiac arrest survivors reporting undergoing near-death experiences during resuscitation for cardiac arrest (Lommel 2001).